Repayment of Stafford Loans

 To help you manage your student loan debt and to repay your loan, stay in touch with your lender, financial aid office or ISAC, if your loan is guaranteed by the Illinois Student Assistance Commission.
 Also, read any mail you receive regarding your loan, keep records in a safe place, stay current with your payments, and write your loan-account number on all correspondence pieces with your lender, and on your payments.

-If you have any questions about your loan and/or grant amounts, outstanding balances, disbursements or loan statuses, check with the National Student Loan Data System (NSLDS).
+If you have any questions about your loan and/or grant amounts, outstanding balances, disbursements, loan statuses, and loan servicers, check with the My Federal Student Aid website.

 Repayment Options